Mayakovskaya (Moscow Metro): Design

 Alexey Dushkin's Art Deco architecture was based on a Soviet future as envisioned by the poet Mayakovsky.
-The station features streamlined columns faced with stainless steel and pink rhodonite, white Ufaley and grey Diorite marble walls, a flooring pattern of white and pink marble, and 35 niches, one for each vault.
-Surrounded by filament lights there are a total of 34 ceiling mosaics by Alexander Deyneka with the theme "24-Hour Soviet Sky."
+The station features streamlined columns faced with stainless steel and pink rhodonite, walls of white Ufaley marble and grey diorite, a flooring pattern of white and pink marble, and 35 niches, one for each vault.
+The niches are surrounded by filament lights.